Travelling with a baby

 6. Maldives.
 The shallow crystal waters of Maldives shores are incredibly deceiving when it comes to the real picture between the Reefs.
 The locals and dive instructors call it the ‘washing machine’ – the currents are incredibly strong, one needs to hold firmly with one hand the regulator and the other hand a piece of reef / corral.
 But the washing machine has a beautiful secret – once you are in and holding with a firm grip your stone, there’s a visual feast – they call it television.
 The sharks, turtles and fish are riding the currents – just like in Finding Nemo!
 Stunning dive and finds, technically difficult.

-7. For young kids like ours – there’s also London aquarium.
+7. For young kids like ours in easy distance, there’s London aquarium.
 My kids are already fascinated by sharks – baby songs and documentaries.
 Having seen them in the Aquarium twice, my eldest seems to understand well that sharks are beautiful and far from the Hollywood clichés, not to be feared.

-If anything, he also knows that humans are doing much greater damage to the sharks compared to the isolated accidents where sharks hurt humans – slowly but surely chipping away nature’s equilibrium.
-Started them young as I truly hope in 30 years time we will still dive together and find colourful reefs and sealife!
+If anything, our 4 years old also knows that humans are doing much greater damage to the sharks compared to the isolated accidents where sharks hurt humans – slowly but surely chipping away nature’s equilibrium.
+We started them young as I truly hope in 20 years time we will still dive together and find colourful reefs and sealife!